These startling, sometimes frightening head pains have been described in various ways:

 - In addition, I have these very sudden sharp pains in my head on a daily basis.
 It feels as if I'm being stabbed in the head.

 What are they?
-They're "ice pick headaches."
+They're primary stabbing headache, more commonly called "ice pick headaches."
 They are short, stabbing, extremely intense headaches that can be absolutely terrifying.
 They generally only last between five and 30 seconds.
 However, they come out of nowhere, can strike anywhere on the head, literally feel as if an ice pick is being stuck into your head, then disappear before you can even figure out what's happening.
 The pain can also seem to occur in or behind the ear.

-Under the International Headache Society's (IHS) criteria, the official name for them is "primary stabbing headache.
-Other terms that have been used are idiopathic stabbing headache jabs and jolts, ophthalmodynia, and periodica.
-Ice pick headaches is probably the most commonly used term because it's the most descriptive.
-The IHS description reads:
+Under the International Headache Society's International Classification of Headache Disorders, 3rd edition (ICHD-3), the official name for them is "primary stabbing headache.
+Other terms that have been used are ice-pick pains; jabs and jolts; needle-in-the-eye syndrome; ophthalmodynia periodica; sharp short-lived head pain.
+Ice pick headache is probably the most commonly used term because it's the most descriptive.